 Cocooned in his favourite blanket, the old man, eyes closed, reclined in front of the roaring fire.
 His once dark hair had turned completely white.
 His smooth latte skin now resembled tissue paper which someone had crumbled and then spread out leaving lines and crevices that took up residence on his face.
 He thought back over his long life and a smile of satisfaction creased his countenance.

-He could hear the children race down the hall and quietly tiptoe into the room.
-Whispering amongst themselves, he opened one eye and smiled at them.
+He could hear the children race down the hall, then stop, whispering amongst themselves.
+They quietly tiptoe into the room.
+He opened one eye and smiled at them.

 “It’s okay guys.
 You can come in.
 I’m not asleep.”

 They formed a semi-circle on the floor in front of him.
 He raised his recliner to an upright position and spoke.